MD/PhD

 Welcome from the Program Director

-The curriculum is designed to promote life-long learning as a physician and a scientist and emphasizes the important role of the physician-scientist in improving human health.
-Research opportunities exist at both the Feinstein Institutes and at Cold Spring Harbor Laboratories in numerous fields of study, including molecular pathway exploration, cell biology, bioelectronics, outcomes research neuroscience and stem cell biology.
+organizations.
+The curriculum is designed to promote life-long learning as a physician and a scientist and emphasize of the important role of the physician-scientist in improving human health.
+Research opportunities exist at both the Feinstein Institutes and at the Cold Spring Harbor Laboratories in numerous fields of study, including a cellular and molecular pathway exploration, bioelectronics, outcomes research, neuroscience, behavioral science, and stem cell biology.
 The research environment is highly collaborative, emphasizing cooperation over competition.
-Students are encouraged to continue to explore clinical medicine during the research years, in both structured and individualized activities.
-We strongly believe that each student should leave the program more committed to scientific discovery than when they entered, and we endeavor to make learning efficient and empowering.
+Students are encouraged to continue to explore clinical

-Our job is to facilitate the growth of our students so that they can use their knowledge, curiosity, creativity and critical thinking to make us reconsider our assumptions about human physiology and pathophysiology.
-Our goal is to teach medicine and science to develop the next generation of physician-scientists who will transform the way medicine is practiced.
+Our job is to facilitate the growth of our students so that they can use their knowledge, curiosity, creativity and critical thinking to make us reconsider our assumptions about

 Best Wishes,

-Dr. Betty Diamond,
+Dr. Betty Diamond

 MD/PhD Program Director